hugoferreira/hugoferreira.github.com/_posts/2017-07-02-on-more-prisioners.md

 ## Fancy chart

 Of course, the Expected Value is exactly what the name says: expected.
 On average, it will be 10417.74, but in reality it is a random variable that follows a normal distribution, centered at that value.
-We can run the above simulation, say, 5000 times, and then plot an histogram to get the feeling of it, like so (you can [simulate a new run](javascript:update();)):
+We can run the above simulation, say, 500 times, and then plot an histogram to get the feeling of it, like so (you can [add 500 more simulations to the run](javascript:update();)):

 <div id="histogram"></div>